LonoCloud/lein-voom/README.md

 But now when you pull a git version of a project, it may depend on very specific but unreleased versions of its dependencies.
-One solution is to have a continuous integration service set up to generate and make available via a maven repo a jar for every commit of every project.
+One solution is to have a continuous integration service set up to generate, and make available via a maven repo, a jar for every commit of every project.
 Such a continuous integration service has other benefits as well (see "auto-freshen-deps" below), but relying completely on such a service is not always practical, so another solution is provided via `resolve-git-versions`